cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 ?>
 ```

-{% callout(type="note") %}
+> [!Note]

-If you don't have PHP installed on your system, the script can be executed on
+> If you don't have PHP installed on your system, the script can be executed on
-an online platform like [repl.it](https://replit.com/languages/PHP).
+> an online platform like [repl.it](https://replit.com/languages/PHP).
 Otherwise,
-save the script locally and execute it with `php -f script.php`.
+> save the script locally and execute it with `php -f script.php`.

-{% end %}

 Enter the decoded secret into the form to get the password to the next level.